Helping Your Child Prepare For The Start Of Their Kindy Year

 Going to kindy should be a happy time for a child.
 It’s a time of exploration and discovery, growth and learning and there is much that a parent can do to set them up emotionally as well as physically for a positive experience.

-Here are some practical ways to help your child prepare for the start of the kindy year:
+Some practical ways to help your child prepare for the start of the kindy year

 Other things that parents can do are: